tmzh/tmzh.github.io/_posts/2021-09-16-using-hugging-face-transformers-on-aws-sagemaker.md

  ```

  ## Hugging Face Model

  Once the input text has been  preprocessed by the tokenizer, we can pass it directly to the model

  ```python
  outputs = model(**batch)
  ```

 The contents of the model output depends on the task.
-For [SequenceClassification](https://huggingface.co/transformers/main_classes/output.html#transformers.modeling_outputs.SequenceClassifierOutput) we get back `logit`, an optional `loss`, `hidden_states` and `attentions` attributes
+For [SequenceClassification](https://huggingface.co/transformers/main_classes/output.html#transformers.modeling_outputs.SequenceClassifierOutput) we get back `logit`, an optional `loss`, `hidden_states` and `attentions` attributes.
-The `model` class can also be used to do transfer learning for custom NLP tasks.
-The Transformers library provides a `Trainer` API that takes this model as input, extracts the pre-trained weights and fine tunes it.

 The `model` class can also be used to do transfer learning for custom NLP tasks.
 The Transformers library provides a `Trainer` API that takes this model as input, extracts the pre-trained weights and fine tunes it.